 Computational Biology Summer Internship.In 2009 I helped start, with financial support from the NSF, the summer internship program at the University of Maryland Center for Bioinformatics and Computational Biology (CBCB).
 This program continues to this day, with the help of many of the faculty and students from the CBCB.

 Mentoring high school students.
 Over the past few years I have become involved with the science and technology program at Eleanor Roosevelt High School, hosting students for their senior year research practicum requirement.
-Three students have spent time in my lab over the past three years, Shilpa Roy, Abbe Miller, and Tracy Nguyen, and a new student, Wendy Wu is spending AY 2019-2020 in the lab.
+Several students have spent time in my lab over the past years, Shilpa Roy, Abbe Miller, and Tracy Nguyen, and Wendy Wu.
+Chinaza Ezinne will join the lab for AY 2020-2021.

-CompSci Connect.
-Last year I gave a presentation in the summer camp middle-schoolers – CompSci Connect – and I plan to become more involved with this program in the future.
-My first experience was quite humbling – while I thought I knew a thing or two about teaching, I had a very hard time engaging with middle-schoolers even as I had brought what I thought would be a great hands-on activity.
+K-12 summer camps.
+The Iribe Initiative for Diversity and Inclusion runs summer camps for students as young as 4th grade and I plan to become more involved with this program in the future.
+My first experience teaching kids was quite humbling – while I thought I knew a thing or two about teaching, I had a very hard time engaging with middle-schoolers even as I had brought what I thought would be a great hands-on activity.
 I’ll hopefully be better prepared the second time around.
 During summer 2019, the outreach program was extended to include elementary school children, and I gave presentations on genome assembly to three groups of kids.